docker/docs/datacenter/ucp/2.1/guides/admin/configure/scale-your-cluster.md

 command to add more nodes to your cluster.
 When joining new nodes, the UCP services automatically start running in that node.

-When joining a node a a cluster you can specify its role: manager or worker.
+When joining a node to a cluster you can specify its role: manager or worker.

 * **Manager nodes**